Instant Pot Oatmeal (With Rolled or Steel-Cut Oats)

 Make ahead, freeze, store

-Make 60-90 minutes ahead and leave it sit on ‘warm’ without affecting the taste or texture.
+Make the oatmeal 60-90 minutes ahead and leave it sit on ‘warm’ without affecting the taste or texture.
 Stir and serve.
 Add a bit of extra liquid if it becomes too thick.
 See recipe notes for storing, freezing and reheating instructions.

 Recipe FAQ